twocs/gin/README.md

 }
 ```

-Test for code example above:
+A test for the code example above:

 ```go
 package main